 What does the thyroid do?

 The most common cause of congenital hypothyroidism is the failure of the thyroid to form normally before birth.
-Less commonly, congenital hypothyroidism can be caused by treatment of the mother for a thyroid problem prior to or during pregnancy.
+Less commonly, congenital hypothyroidism can be caused by treatment of the mother for a thyroid problem before or during pregnancy.

 A newborn usually does not have symptoms at first.
 Symptoms can vary with each child.